Homeless Services

 Is a student or family experiencing a loss of housing?
 Submit a Referral or Housing Survey to Homeless-Services@scusd.edu.

-Homeless Services Flyer Aug2022
+Homeless Services Flyer March 2023

-Homeless Services Referral Form Aug2022
+Homeless Services Referral Form Aug 2022

 SCUSD Housing Survey.English